 If you have a lot of emails to send and you’re on shared hosting, some of your server resources may be in use by a neighbor web site.
 Dedicated servers can process faster.

-If you schedule the emails in the future, you don't have to wait for this to happen while your browser is open.
-It just prepares the recipients and the sending actions take place on the server at the right time.
+If you schedule the emails in the future, you don’t have to wait for this to happen while your browser is open.
+It just prepares the recipients and sends actions on the server at the right time.